soffes/soff.es/resume/scuba.md

 ### Experience

-307 dives with 7 years of diving experience and 18 certifications as of December 2022.
+354 dives with 7 years of diving experience and 18 certifications as of July 2023.
 Familiar with multiple gear configurations like backplate & wing, doubles, and sidemount.

 ### Certifications